jrs-innovation-center/CODEcampAS/2-first-web-site/animation.md

 # Animation

-Making things move is a big deal for web sites and there are several ways to accomplish animation on the web:
+Making things move is a big deal for web sites.

+There are several ways to accomplish animation on the web:

 * CSS Transitions
 * CSS Animations
 * JavaScript Animations

-We will cover css transitions and maybe a little on CSS Keyframes, then learn a simple library that provides an easy way to attach animations.
+We will cover CSS transitions and a little on CSS Keyframes.
+Then we will learn how to use a simple library that provides an easy way to attach animations.

 ## CSS Transitions